How is Zeffy free?

 • Bazaar lotteries which include: wheels of fortune with a maximum bet of $2.00, raffles not exceeding $500, and bingo events up to $500.

-Charitable gaming fees vary but are usually around 1-3% of the total value of the prizes and must be paid to the AGCO when submitting the application.
+Charitable gaming fees vary but are usually around 1-3% of total prize value, all applicable taxes and the total prize value and value of the prizes and license fee must be paid to the AGCO when submitting the charitable gaming and license fee and application.

 What you'll need to include in your application.

-You’ll find a list of the documents you need to include with your application on the AGCO’s Electronic Raffles page.
-There’s nothing too surprising in the list, except that you need to include a sample ticket.
-For information on what to include on your ticket, you can visit the ticket requirements page.
+You'll find a list of the supporting documents you need to include with your application on the AGCO's Electronic Raffles page.
+There's nothing too surprising in the list of supporting documents, except that you need to include a sample ticket.
+You can visit the ticket requirements page for information on what to include on your raffle ticket.

 We've whipped up an example of a ticket with all the info in the right places.